egdaemon/slapdash/README.md

 # Never has rate limiting felt so damn good.

-slapdash is as the name implies approaches rate limiting in a careless, hasty, or haphazard manner. instead of having to track agents precisely it uses bloomfilters to rapidly identify the heaviest usage agents quickly and restricts them.
+slapdash, as the name implies, approaches rate limiting in a careless, hasty, or haphazard manner. instead of having to track agents precisely it uses bloomfilters to rapidly identify the heaviest usage agents quickly and restricts them.